How to design quantum-jump trajectories via distinct master equation representations: A new class of rate operator quantum jumps

 \end{Proposition} The conditions in Eqs.(\ref{eq:cond3}) and (\ref{eq:cond1}) mean that the unraveling will involve exclusively pure states without a relative phase in the basis $\left\{\ket{\varphi_1},\ket{\varphi_2}\right\}$, if this is the case at the initial time; this is also why the positivity requirement on the rate operator $\mathbf{R}_{\psi(t)}$ can be now restricted only to states of this form.
 In practice, the deterministic evolution between two times $s$ and $t$ will be given by the operator in Eq.(\ref{eq:det}), which indeed corresponds to the effective non-Hermitian Hamiltonian fixed by Eq.(\ref{eq:hprime}) for the operator $\mathbf{C}(t)$ as in Eq.(\ref{eq:a}).
 The jumps at time $t$, given by the eigenvectors of $\mathbf{R}_{\psi(t)}$, will always end up in one of the eigenvectors $\left\{\ket{\varphi_+},\ket{\varphi_-}\right\}$, and then all in all the trajectories will consist of piecewise deterministic evolutions among $\left\{\ket{\psi_0(t)}, \ket{\varphi_{+}(t,s)},\ket{\varphi_-(t,s)}\right\}$.
 Note that the probabilities of having the jumps between time $t$ and $t+dt$ are fixed by the eigenvalues of $\mathbf{R}_{\psi(t)}$, so that different matrices $\mathbf{C}(t)$ in Eq.(\ref{eq:a}) will generally define distinct unravelings, with the same trajectories but different associated probabilities.

 In addition, the existence of a class of ROQJ can be exploited to control to a large extent the deterministic evolution in-between the jumps.
 From Eqs.(\ref{bho}), (\ref{eq:hprime}) and (\ref{eq:ex0}) we see how any effective non-Hermitian Hamiltonian can be enforced by means of a proper choice of $\mathbf{C}$, which will also result in a modified set of jump states and probabilities, according to Eq.(\ref{eq:jprime}), (\ref{R}) and (\ref{IIc}).
 As will be shown by means of a significant example in Sec.\ref{sec:ex}, this choice can be made while keeping the positivity of the rate operator and it is particularly convenient for driven systems.
+We stress that the definition of different partitions between the deterministic and the jump parts of the unraveling, starting from distinct representations of the same master equation (\ref{GKLS}) by virtue of Eqs.(\ref{eq:jprime})-(\ref{eq:llp}), is not encompassed by the possibility to define different unravelings that is routinely used in MCWF, which relies on the invariance of the generator under unitary transformations of the set of Lindblad operators \cite{Breuer} and would not affect the partition of the generator as dictated by Eq.(\ref{eq:llp}) and (\ref{eq:dualprime}); compare with the remark at the end of Sec.\ref{sec:oqsd}.